alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 No one has proved one-way functions exist, because proving that would prove $$P \neq NP$$, and that's, well, a really hard problem, to put it mildly.
-However, there are several functions that people believe to be one-way, which are the ones used in practice.
+However, there are several functions that people believe to be one-way, which can be used in practice.

 For secure computation, we need two primitives: oblivious transfer, and symmetric encryption.